 Large Redemptions Large redemptions can adversely affect a portfolio manager's ability to implement a fund's investment strategy by causing the premature sale of securities that would otherwise be held longer.
-Therefore, the fund reserves the right (without prior notice) to redeem in-kind.
-In general, any redemptions in-kind will represent a pro-rata distribution of a fund's securities, subject to certain limited exceptions.
+Therefore, if, during any 90-day period, a shareholder redeems fund shares worth more than \$250,000 (or 1% of the value of a fund's assets if that amount is less than \$250,000), we reserve the right to pay part or all of the redemption proceeds in excess of this amount in readily marketable securities instead of in cash.
+Although the fund normally intends to pay redemption proceeds solely in cash, in consideration of the best interests of the remaining shareholders, the fund reserves the right (without prior notice) to pay any redemption proceeds exceeding this amount in whole or in part by a distribution in kind of securities held by a fund.
+This in-kind distribution may be in the form of a pro-rata slice of the fund's portfolio (potentially with certain exclusions and modifications).
+We will value these securities in the same manner as we do in computing the fund's net asset value.
 The redeeming shareholder or account will be responsible for disposing of the securities, and the shareholder or account will be subject to the risks that the value of the securities could decline prior to their sale, the securities could be difficult to sell, and brokerage fees could be incurred.
 If a shareholder or account owner continues to hold the securities, he or she may be subject to any ownership restrictions imposed by the issuers.
 For example, real estate investment trusts often impose ownership restrictions on their equity securities.
+In addition, we request that you give us at least three business days' notice for any redemption of \$1 million or more.